Alejandro7c/Model_sterilizer/README.md

 # Model_sterilizer
-Mathematical model of sterilizer of cans
+Mathematical model of sterilizer of cans.
 This model represents the model of a tuna can sterilizer, it contains several components.
 - [Physicochemical properties](sources/Propiedades.el)
 - [Ports to connect components](sources/Ports.el)